 In some cases, a document can also be legalised in the Netherlands at the Consular Service Center (CDC) of the Ministry of Foreign Affairs.

-It may be that the Dutch representation abroad has its doubts whether the document is authentic.
+It may be that the Dutch representation abroad has its doubts whether the content of the document is authentic.
 If that is the case, the Dutch representation fills in a questionnaire.
 This is done when the document is legalised.
 This can be done for the following foreign public certificates:

 Documents from Apostille countries are not accompanied by a questionnaire.